Raisin-Pi/teachers-classroom-guide/getting-started-guide.md

 Maintenant, vous avez toutes les pièces dont vous avez besoin pour commencer, nous allons commencer à assembler !

 1. Commencez par insérer votre carte SD dans la fente pour carte SD sur le Raspberry Pi, dans le bon sens. * Notez que le logiciel NOOBS devrait déjà être sur cette carte.
 S'il ne l'est pas, suivez le [guide NOOBS  ici](http://www.raspberrypi.org/help/noobs-setup/).*
-1. Next, plug in your USB keyboard and mouse into the USB slots on the Raspberry Pi.
-Make sure that your monitor or TV is turned on, and that you have selected the right input (e.g. HDMI 1, DVI, etc).
+1. Ensuite, branchez votre clavier et une souris USB dans les ports USB sur le Raspberry Pi.
+Assurez-vous que votre moniteur ou votre téléviseur soit allumé, et que vous avez sélectionné la bonne entrée (par exemple 1 HDMI, DVI, etc).
 1. Then connect your HDMI cable from your Raspberry Pi to your monitor or TV.
 1. If you intend to connect your Raspberry Pi to the internet, plug in an Ethernet cable into the Ethernet port next to the USB ports; if you do not need an internet connection, skip this step.
 1. Finally, when you are happy that you have plugged in all the cables and SD card required, plug in the micro USB power supply.
 This action will turn on and boot your Raspberry Pi.